Reduction of Galois Representations of slope 1: Reduction without semisimplification

 Assume that the reduction $\bar{V}_{k,a_p}$ of a given $G_{\Q_p}$-stable lattice in $V_{k,a_p}$ is a non-split extension of the trivial representation $1$ by $1$, up to a twist.
 Then one can ask whether, after the same twist, the reduction is unramified or ramified.
 More precisely, the cocycle describing the (twist of the) reduction is just a non-zero map from $G_{\Q_p}$ to $\bar\F_p$ lying in the cohomology group $\mathrm{H}^1(G_{\Q_p}, \bar\F_p) \cong \bar\F_p^2$, and is again well-defined up to a constant.
 We say that (the twist of) $\bar{V}_{k,a_p}$ is unramified if this map factors through the Galois group of the maximal unramified extension of $\Q_p$, and is ramified otherwise.
 In the context of Theorem~\ref{maintheoslopeone}, this question arises in exactly one case, namely when \begin{enumerate} \item [(3)] $a=1$, $r \geq 3p-2$, $p$ divides $r$ and $\lambda = \pm \overline{1}$, so $\overline{\frac{a_p}{p}} = \lambda \pm \overline{\sqrt{r/p}}$. \end{enumerate}

 It is known, see \cite[Prop.
-11]{BC14}, that the $G_{\Q_p}$-stable lattices in this setting (when the semisimplification of the reduction is a direct sum of equal characters) form a convex, bounded subset of the tree, whose interior vertices have full valency and correspond to lattices whose reduction is split, and whose extremal vertices have valency one and correspond to lattices whose reduction is non-split.
+11]{BC14} (we thank F. Herzig for providing this reference), that the $G_{\Q_p}$-stable lattices in this setting (when the semisimplification of the reduction is a direct sum of equal characters) form a convex, bounded subset of the tree, whose interior vertices have full valency and correspond to lattices whose reduction is split, and whose extremal vertices have valency one and correspond to lattices whose reduction is non-split.
 In particular, since there may be a large number of extremal vertices, there may be a large number of non-homothetic $G_{\Q_p}$-stable lattices to study.

 We shall answer this question now, but only for the lattice in $V_{k,a_p}$ corresponding to the standard lattice $\Theta = \Theta_{k,a_p}$ on the automorphic side.